-Annually, the HRGC reviews and recommends to the Board the target assigned and if applicable, the performance criteria for the threshold.
+Annually, the HRGC reviews and recommends to the Board the performance objectives on which the Performance RUs grants are contingent and depending on the achievement of such objective as of the grant date, determines a multiplier for the grant.
 Grants are normally made at the beginning of the following year.
-The target of the Restricted Unit Plan is expressed as a percentage of base salary and is fixed for an Executive Officer based on the comparable in the market for similar positions.
+These grants are hereinafter referred to as "Performance RUs".
+The target for the purpose of the multiplier of the grant is expressed as a percentage of base salary and is fixed for an Executive Officer based on the comparable in the market for similar positions.